Skip to main content Skip to footer

 1. Setting clear goals and objectives

-Getting clear on what you need to do is pretty critical for successful project completion.
+Getting clear on what you need to do is critical for successful project completion.

 Failure to set appropriate goals and objectives can lead to a whole host of issues, including poor resource and stakeholder management.

-Goals should be clearly stated and realistic.
-You should also be able to show how every action taken moves you closer to achieving the goal.
+Goals should be clearly stated and realistic, and broken down into achievable project milestones.
+You should also show how every action taken moves you closer to achieving the goal.
 This means you can measure the impact of the team and individual project members.

 How to set clear goals and objectives

-Start by breaking the project down into simple tasks.
-Those tasks should then be assigned to the most appropriate people — and those people should have clear goals and objectives outlined.
+3. Break the project down into simple tasks.
+You should then assign those tasks to the most appropriate people, with clear goals and objectives outlined.

-monday.com’s Work OS provides the project leader with the tools they need to build custom goal trackers.
-This template allows team members to set goals and timelines quarterly so that it’s easy to follow up and check on progress.
+4. Use project planning software.
+With monday work management, project leaders can build custom goal trackers to set goals and timelines quarterly so that it’s easy to follow up and check on progress.

 E-book: When 65% of projects fail, here are 6 tips to improve workflows and succeed.